metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Tampa Bay's run defense is stout, thanks in no small part to players like Vita Vea and Jason Pierre-Paul.

 Godwin turning into the Bucs' de facto second receiver.

+Arizona's conditioning towards the end of the game is a cause for concern.
+Missed tackles and sloppy form.